sumitdotml/chat-with-gemini/README.md

 3. If the frontend can't connect:
    - Check if the backend is running on port 8000
    - Verify CORS settings in `backend/main.py`

 ---

+## Streamlit App

+If you want to try the Gemini API without all the frontend and backend stuff (just want to test it out quickly), you can use the streamlit app in the [streamlit](./streamlit/) directory.

+The setup instructions are in the [README.md](./streamlit/README.md) file of the streamlit directory.
+Very simple.

+---